CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.6-Dynamic_Block/lab4.6-dynamic_block.md

 # Dynamic Blocks

 Lab Objective:
-- Implement a dynamic block to handle multiple security group rules
+- Implement a dynamic block to handle multiple allow rules in the network firewall

 ## Preparation